Snowsight Cloud

 saml2_requested_nameid_format = 'urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified'

-2. Ensure that the metadata matches your base URL (for example, https://<ACCOUNT_NAME>.snowflakecomputing.com).
-If you run into 403 errors when adding Snowsight as a cloud resource, it is likely because the wrong URL is set in the strongdm_idp field.
+3. Ensure that the metadata matches your base URL (for example, https://<ACCOUNT_IDENTIFIER>.snowflakecomputing.com).
+If you run into 403 errors when adding Snowsight as a cloud resource, it is likely because the wrong URLs were set.
+If the URLs are wrong, Snowflake could generate metadata with an incorrect URL.

 The Snowsight metadata XML blob allows connection to StrongDM.